sccn/relica/README.md

  To explore the elements on each of the clusters in the figure *Cluster graph plots*, we can select the option *Cluster bootstraps maps* and then define the cluster to plot (in edit **Cluster to plot**) and the maximum number of elements(IC maps) from the cluster to plot (in edit **Max number of mapx**).
 Click **Plot** to display the figure below.

  <img src="./images/relica_cluster1.jpg" width="400">

+## Running and visualizing RELICA from MATLAB command line
+Running a RELICA computation, either locally or at NSG, as well as, retrieving and visualizing results can be performed using command line calls in MATLAB.
+For this, refer to the help of the functions *pop\_relica.m* and *pop\_relica_results.m*